hallambaker/Mathematical-Mesh/Web/Reference/container.md

 ````
 Alice> container delete Container.dcon  TestFile2.txt
+ERROR - The feature has not been implemented
 ````

-Specifying the /json option returns a result of type ResultFile:
+Specifying the /json option returns a result of type Result:

 ````
 Alice> container delete Container.dcon  TestFile2.txt /json
 {
-  "ResultFile": {
+  "Result": {
-    "Success": true}}
+    "Success": false,
+    "Reason": "The feature has not been implemented"}}
 ````

 # container index